 Swell

 With the help of a therapist, she embarks on a profound decision-making process that leads her to revisit her upbringing in the evangelical church and training in classical dance.
-Both Christianity and ballet glorified the instructive and purifying potential of pain while imposing strict ideals of femininity—pressures that fueled an eating disorder and her inner rage.
+Both Christianity and ballet glorified pain in service of religious and aesthetic ideals, while imposing rigid standards for female bodies and behaviors—pressures that fueled a youthful eating disorder that a potential pregnancy threatens to reactivate.

-Over two transformative years marked by fear, desire, grief, and deep uncertainty, she navigates her intense ambivalence in conversation with a diverse group of friends and family across the world.
-Along the way she examines her complex relationships with her body, her own parents, the religious beliefs she was raised with, and the financial realities of her creative career.
+Over two transformative years marked by fear, grief, love, and deep-seated anger, she navigates her intense ambivalence in conversation with a diverse group of friends and family across the world.
+Along the way she examines her complex relationships with her body, her own parents, her conflicting desires, and the realities of her creative career.

 Request more information